Why Ewen’s Room?

 Here is his story.

-It was a Sunday night.
+Sunday 6th January 2008 had been a beautiful, sunny winter’s day.
 Our Christmas decorations were still up.
-He was supposed to be going back to hospital, having been home for the festive season.
+Ewen was supposed to be going back to hospital, having been home for the festive season.
 We reckon now he had no intention of going back.
-He had been his old self over Christmas, in kilt and wildest shirt, making his own special microwave Christmas pudding, and taking over the carving the turkey.
+He had been his old self over Christmas, in kilt and wildest shirt, making his own special microwave Christmas pudding, and taking over the carving of the turkey.
 We had a lovely family Christmas.
-I sat with a glass of wine that night, and rejoiced in the knowledge that our beloved son was going to be OK.
+I sat with a glass of wine that night, and rejoiced in the belief that our beloved son was going to be OK.

-At that point we didn’t know that, not only was he battling Schizophrenia, but that he had stopped taking his medication the day he had come home from hospital.
+At that point we didn’t know that, not only was he battling schizophrenia, but that he had stopped taking his medication the day he had come home from hospital.
 We are not convinced that he was taking it when he was in hospital.
 But would you or I want to take medication that made us feel woozy or weird?
+Although he had talked about suicide when at a low ebb in the past, we never thought that day would end as it did.

 This popularity was enjoyed in spite of, or perhaps partly because of, his various illicit home brewing escapades, which went down in the unofficial annals of the school.

 Ewen had a natural love of the outdoors, and was passionate about environmental issues.
-So, after he left school, he went on to study Environmental Science at university, where he was an active member of the mountaineering club, went white water kayaking, and co-hosted a joke-filled music show on the university radio station.
+So, after he left school, he went on to study Environmental Science at Stirling University, where he was an active member of the mountaineering club, went white water kayaking, and, with a good friend, he co-hosted a joke-filled music show ‘Jock & Geordie’ on the university radio station .

 We reckon it was at university that he began to have problems.
 The disease was beginning to rear its ugly head.

 Ewen graduated with an honours degree in 2000, and decided to see a bit of the world before settling into a career.
-He spent a year in Canada, working as a ski resort catering cook and whale watching assistant.
-He kept in touch by email and telephone but often appeared to be worrying or was unduly upset about something.
+He spent a year in Canada, working in Whistler ski resort as a catering cook, and then in Nova Scotia as a whale watching assistant.
+He kept in touch by email and telephone but often appeared to be worrying, or was unduly upset about something.

-He returned home in Autumn 2001 and started a job with our local environmental group.
+He returned home in Autumn 2001 and started a job with our local environmental group in Fort William.
 There he set up and ran one of the first can recycling schemes in the country.
-It was then that he began to suffer bouts of depression and self doubt.
+However, it was around that time that he began to suffer bouts of depression and self doubt.

-18 months later saw a move north to work as Recycling Officer for another local council.
+Eighteen months later saw a move north to work as a Recycling Officer for Moray Council.
 Part of his job was to spread the word about recycling.
-One thing Ewen didn’t bargain on was being chased along the road by an irate local who was mad about the fact that the council were attempting to bring in fortnightly rather than weekly bin collections!
+One thing Ewen didn’t bargain on was being chased along the road by an irate local who was mad about the fact that the council was attempting to bring in fortnightly rather than weekly bin collections!
 His leisure interests centred round cycling, surfing, photography, and hill walking with his beloved Springer spaniel, Scotty.
-Scotty, sadly died in 2017, but lived with us to the end and we always treasured the link we had with Ewen, through him.
+Scotty now lives with us and we treasure the link we still have with Ewen, through him.

 Ewen was continually concerned about how other people perceived him.
 He also had problems sleeping, and was continuing to suffer from what was thought to be depression.
 He was seeing a counsellor regularly about these problems.

-Late 2005 saw another move and another new job as Area Waste Officer.
-Career wise this was a move upwards.
-But the bouts of depression lingered.
+Late 2005 saw him move to Aberdeenshire in a new job as Area Waste Officer.
+Career wise this was a move upwards, but the bouts of depression lingered.
 He was very unhappy, and was also missing the west coast.
 In June 2006, he decided to quit his job and return home.

 He enrolled on two dry stone walling courses which he completed.
 Long term he planned to go to New Zealand for a spell, and experience life and work ’down under’.
 Several school friends had already taken the plunge and he was keen to join them.
 He would give the dry stone walling a real go and spend some quality time at home.
 Then he would head off.